An Extension of the Non-Inferior Set Estimation Algorithm for Many Objectives: Properties of the weighting vector calculation in MONISE

 \end{theorem}

-Then, we want to proof that, for bi-objective problems the procedure to determine $\vec{w}$ and $\vec{p}$, using the NISE algorithm, makes the problem in Definition \ref{def:moo:monise_w_estim} satisfy the KKT conditions.
+Then, we want to proof that, for bi-objective problems, the conditions imposed to the NISE neighborhood $(i,j)$ to determine $\vec{w}$ and $\underline{\vec{r}}$, related to that neighborhood, is such that the problem in Definition \ref{def:moo:monise_w_estim} satisfies the KKT conditions.
 First, we will prove some Lemmas to help in this demonstration.